StephWong2999/RBT32021_NMP_AV/README.md

 * Colour Detection: Use the camera to detect different colours of objects on the path of the track.
 There are many ways to do this!
 You can use openCV
 * And any other extensions you would like to implement!

+## Requirements
+To run this project, you need to install Webots(at least version 2021b) and fork this github repository

 ## Resources
 * [Webots Tutorials](https://cyberbotics.com/doc/guide/tutorials)
 * [Webots Documentation](https://cyberbotics.com/doc/reference/nodes-and-api-functions)